 5. Precious Indian Jewelry at Alamkara Collection

-There is temple jewelry i.e. jewelry meant for the deities in the temples, there is royal jewelry and there is jewelry that invokes a bit if lust in each of us.
+There is temple jewelry i.e. jewelry meant for the deities in the temples, there is royal jewelry and there is jewelry that invokes a bit of lust in each of us.

-Women who love gold and jewelry – enter at your own risk or maybe see some on National Museum Website.
+Women who love gold and jewelry – enter at your own risk or maybe see some on their Website.

 6. Ganjifa Cards

-The Ganjifa cards are the ancestors of modern day playing cards.
-In good old days, they were hand made and hand painted.
+The Ganjifa cards are the ancestors of modern-day playing cards.
+In the good old days, they were handmade and hand-painted.
 They carry various mythological themes – Dashavtar or the ten incarnations of Vishnu being the most popular.

-You can see a few of the traditional Ganjifa Card at Decorative Arts Gallery, National Museum, Delhi and some in miniature paintings gallery.
+You can see a few of the traditional Ganjifa cards at the Decorative Arts Gallery and some in the miniature paintings gallery.
 You can also see ancient board games and an earlier version of Snakes and Ladder on display.

-I wish someone would revive these games for our next generations.
+I wish someone would revive these games for the next generations.

 Watch Sh Fauzadar of Bishnupur explain Ganjifa cards in this Video.

 The Ivory sculptors are limited in availability.
-Ivory trade was banned and the art form has more or less died.
+The ivory trade was banned and the art form has more or less died.
 Thankfully, museums like this have a great collection of absolutely exquisite ivory items.
 In the Decorative Arts gallery, you can see miniature to giant items made of ivory.
-Some of the favorite pieces include
+Some of my favorite pieces include

 - Dashavatar in Ivory – painted and sculpted